 The biggest mistake exhibitors make is not having a plan.
 They often show up, hang a banner in a booth and try to make contacts.
 But they usually do this without a strategic blueprint.

 If you don’t know where you’re going, you’ll never arrive at your destination.
 During this step, take the time to create specific and measurable goals.
 Some sample goals might be:

 Don’t try to do everything.
 Narrow your focus.
 Decide exactly what you want to accomplish.
 Then, design all marketing communications and public relations tactics to deliver on your objectives.

 If your objective is to turn heads in the exhibit hall, then think big.
 Reserve the largest booth space you can afford and snap up premium high-traffic placement.
 Install a large-screen monitor, couches and demonstration kiosks to engage your target audiences and make them feel welcome.

-Expand your presence by sponsoring a meal or session at the conference, which often permits you to introduce a keynote speaker and distribute collateral.
-You can pay extra to have materials delivered to participants’ hotel rooms.
+Expand your presence by sponsoring a meal or session at the conference, which often permits you to introduce a keynote speaker and distribute collateral demonstrating your expertise.
+You can pay extra to have strategic communications materials delivered to participants’ hotel rooms.

 Some companies stage their own event outside of the conference activities, such as an invitation-only dinner or a social affair at a local restaurant or nightclub.

 In addition to potential clients, be sure to extend a hand to the many media representatives who frequently attend technology trade shows.